phpspec/prophecy/README.md

 $prophecy->willImplement('SessionHandlerInterface');
 ```

 There are 2 interesting calls - `willExtend` and `willImplement`.
-The first one says
+The first one tells
 object prophecy that our object should extend specific class, the second one says that
 it should implement some interface.
 Obviously, objects in PHP can implement multiple
 interfaces, but extend only one parent class.